-Quanta estimates that annual infrastructure spending in the primary industries Quanta serves is approximately 330 -\$40 billion.
-Quanta further estimates that the electric power industry typically outsources approximately 30%-40% of its infrastructure work to specialty contractors, telecommunications typically outsources approximately 50%-60% of its infrastructure work, and cable television typically outsources approximately 70% - 80% of its infrastructure work to specialty contractors.
-As economic, capital market, and operating conditions improve for Quanta's customers and they return to more normalized levels of investment in their networks, Quanta's annual addressable market opportunity and the amount of work that is outsourced should grow.
+Quanta estimates that annual infrastructure spending in the primary industries Quanta serves is approximately \$30 - \$40 billion.
+Quanta further estimates that the electric power industry typically outsources approximately 30%-40% of its infrastructure work to specialty contractors, telecommunications typically outsources approximately 50%-60% of its infrastructure work, and cable television typically outsources approximately 70%-80% of its infrastructure work to specialty contractors.